 While living in Maad and following a crisis in her congregation, Rafqa asked God to guide her to the right decision.
-Entering at St. George Church, to pray for help, she heard the Lord’s voice telling her: "You will remain a nun".
-In the same night, she dreams and see St. George, St. Simon the stylit and St. Anthony the Great, the Father of monasticism.
-St. Anthony the Great told her: "Enter into the Lebanese Maronite Order".
+Entering at St. George Church, to pray for help, she heard the Lord’s voice telling her: "You will remain a nun."
+In that same night, she saw in her dreams St. George, St. Simon the Stylite and St. Anthony the Great, the Father of monasticism.
+St. Anthony the Great told her: "Join the Lebanese Maronite Order."

 Her trip from Maad to the Maronite Monastery of St. Simon El Qarn in Aito was facilitated by the generosity of Mr. Antoun Issa.
 She was immediately admitted in the Order.
-She wore the novice robe on July 12th, 1871 and pronounced her solemn vows on August 25th, 1872.
-She chose the name "Sister Rafqa", after her mother.
+She wore the novice robe on July 12, 1871, and pronounced her solemn vows on August 25, 1872 and chose the name "Sister Rafqa," after her mother.

-She spent 26 years in the monastery of St. Simon.
-She was a role model to the other nuns in her observation of the rules and her devotion to prayer and silence.
+She spent 26 years in the monastery of St. Simon and was a role model to the other nuns in her observation of the rules and her devotion to prayer and silence.
 Her life was full of sacrifice and austerity.

 On the first Sunday of October 1885, she entered the monastery's church and began to pray asking Jesus to permit her to experience some of the sufferings He endured during His Passion.
 Her prayer was immediately granted: Unbearable pain began in her head and moved to her eyes.

 For the next 12 years she continued to experience intense pain in her head.
-Throughout this period, as before, she remained patient and uncomplaining, praying in joy for the gift of sharing in Jesus’ suffering.
+As always, she remained patient and uncomplaining, praying in joy for the gift of sharing in Jesus’ suffering.